How Dry Do You Want to Go? Picking Your January Challenge

 • You like the idea of making lasting changes to how you deal with alcohol, something that works well for the long haul.

-• You like having a drink now and then, and you want to figure out how to do it in a smart and careful way.
+• You like having a drink now and then and want to know how to do it smartly and carefully.

-• You’ve got a strategy ready to help you stay in control and make sure you don’t drink too much.
+• You have a strategy ready to help you stay in control and ensure you don’t drink too much.

-In the end, the choice you make for this January is like the first step on a path toward being a healthier and happier you for the whole year.
+In the end, your choice for this January is like the first step toward being a healthier and happier you for the whole year.

 Leave a Comment